harsmatharoo/harsmatharoo/README.md

 ---

-### ⚡ Pipelined FIR Filter (FPGA)
-RTL implementation of a pipelined FIR filter in SystemVerilog with a self-checking testbench.
-Built as a portfolio project targeting entry-level FPGA/RTL roles.
-`SystemVerilog` `FPGA` `RTL`

----

 ### 📡 GPU-Accelerated IMU Spectral Analysis
 GPU vs. CPU benchmark for spectral feature extraction from a BMI270 IMU sensor using CuPy-based FFT.
 Research published as an IEEE-formatted conference paper.